jenkins-infra/pipeline-steps-doc-generator/README.md

 make -C ../jenkins.io run
 ```

-You can then browse to [this](http://localhost:4242/doc/pipeline/steps/) link to see the running instance of `jenkins.io` on your `localhost`.
+You can then browse to [Pipeline Steps Reference](http://localhost:4242/doc/pipeline/steps/) to see the running instance of `jenkins.io` on your `localhost`.